-Staffroom whiteboard and daily information: There are whiteboards in the staffroom where daily information is posted.
-All staff should check the notice board in the staffroom by 8.30am for any last minute information.
+Daily information: We will continue with the online Daily Notices using Google Drive to share daily information.
+All staff should check the Daily Notices by 8.30am.
 It is essential for all staff to read this as soon as they come to the school.
-On Friday morning there is a brief diary and information meeting for all staff at 8.20am.
+On Friday morning, there is a brief diary and information meeting for all staff at 8.15am, which is virtual.

 Register: All children are registered at the start of morning and afternoon sessions.
-If you are a supply teacher you can use the paper register in the class tray.
+If you are a supply teacher, you can use the paper register in the class tray.